#shapeofalake, 2016

 14,8 x 10,5 cm each

-The multi-part work #shapeofalake (2016) explores the reproduction and perception of color gradients in landscapes while referencing the emergence of a digital color culture.
-The work combines a steel object, shaped after a nearby lake and coated in flip-flop automotive paint, with sixteen historical black-and-white postcards, over whose organic forms digitally exaggerated color gradients are applied; it shows different modes of landscape representation and reflects on the blurring between natural and digitally mediated perception.
+The site-specific work #shapeofalake (2016) explores the perception of natural color gradients in landscapes while referencing the emergence of a digital color culture.
+The work combines a steel object, shaped after a nearby lake and coated in flip-flop automotive paint, with sixteen historical black-and-white postcards from the area, over whose organic forms digitally exaggerated color gradients are applied; it shows different modes of landscape representation and reflects on the blurring between natural and digitally mediated perception.
+Exhibited at Sägewerk, Neukirchen Austria, 2016.